Updated: Aug 8

-It is common nowadays to come across articles that claim that robots will take over people's jobs.
+It is common nowadays to come across articles that claim that robots and AI will take over people's jobs.
 Some might even argue that this is already happening and will continue to increase with advancements in artificial intelligence (AI).
 In fact, if things continue on this course, all our jobs will be at risk.

 It is always difficult to predict the impact of new technologies.
 However, we don’t need to look very far in the past to see that automation of various kinds has already disrupted the workforce.
 There are numerous examples of this, such as: factory automation, large-scale machinery, and even computing itself that have significantly changed the way we live and work.

 Many of these changes have made both the workplace and the work itself better.
 We no longer need thousands of workers doing back-breaking work using shovels to mine for the raw materials that fuel our businesses, as an example.

 Nevertheless, these kinds of claims stir up uncertainty and fear for those that are dependent on jobs that might be displaced.
 This begs the question as to what should we do about all this?

 A question from the past